geoeee/allm-electron/README.md

 ## How to Use

-Copy anything-llm repo to /public folder.
+1. Copy anything-llm repo to /public folder.
+2. cd /public/anything-llm/frontend  and run command "yarn add yarn"